kutluk-ken/Uber-Data-Analytics/README.md

 ## To do
 - Looker dashboard.
 - Increase data file size: Add more rows to the data file to increase the data size beyond 100k rows.
 (Also change the format from csv to parquet).
+- BigQuery
+  - Find the top 10 pickup loactions based on the number of trips.
+  - Find the total number of trips by passenger count.
+  - Find the average fare amount by hour of the day.
 - ETL process using Airflow.